jinjilynn/cheap-react-dnd/README.md

       // dragState is the state of the drag source
       // data is the data of the drop target
-      // type is the operation type, e.g., ONSTART, ONENTER, ONHOVER, ONLEAVE, ONDROP, ONEND console.log("Dropped", dragState, data, type);
+      // type is the operation type, e.g., ONSTART, ONENTER, ONHOVER, ONLEAVE, ONDROP, ONEND
+      // setData is a function to update the data of the drop target console.log("Dropped", dragState, data, type);
     },
   });